Website Revamp: The Ultimate Guide

-Take a critical look at your website and note what you want to improve.
-This can be done in stages of development.
-You can start with the basic pages like Home, About Us and Contact pages.
-These are the most crucial pages to update at this time.
-These are also the pages the webcrawlers look at on the outset.
+Take a critical look at your website and take note of what needs to be improved.
+This can be done in stages.
+You can start with the basic pages like Home, About Us, and the Contact pages.
+These are the most crucial pages that should be kept up to date.
+These are also the pages that search engines first look at when crawling your site.

 We’re looking for optimum efficiency at this point.
 Find out what pages you need and create a layout or web structure to make the user’s experience better when they visit your site.

 You can start out with a few pages and build it from there.
-As long as you have your Home, Contact us and About page, you’ll be set.
+As long as you have your Home, Contact us, and About page, you’re already set.

 Plan how you want to publish your content and keep a schedule so your customers know when to visit you and maximize the returns of their continued patronage.

 It’s always best to test your site before letting the public see it.
-Nothing says amateur louder than an incomplete website when someone visits you.
+Nothing says amateur and unprofessional louder than an incomplete website.

-There are sandbox programs that you can test your website on before you go live.
-Make sure you navigate through all of the pages and check on the content you release.
+There are sandbox programs that lets you test your website before going live.
+Make sure you navigate through all of the pages and check any content you release.

 Move all of your old files to a folder and update your website by fixing its structure.
-You can do this easily if you’re using Wordpress or update it by FTP (File Transfer Protocol).
+You can do this easily if you’re using WordPress or updating it by FTP (File Transfer Protocol).
 FTP will require you to have your revamped website completely structured on your desktop for easy transfer.

 Double check to ensure everything on the server is updated so that people visiting your revamped website won’t receive an Error 404 or dead links.